Deep dives into carbon policy, investment & innovation.

 The Investor Roundtables aim to create a focused and dynamic setting where a select group of carbon market investors and financiers can present their funds, strategies, and investment opportunities to both potential capital partners and carbon project developers.
 This unique format facilitates dual engagement - fostering collaboration among investors while offering developers practical insights into accessing finance.
 The goal: to accelerate the flow of capital into Africa’s carbon pipeline and support the scale-up of high-integrity, investable climate solutions.

-• Colin Porteous, CEO, Peace Parks Foundation, South Africa
+Colin Porteous, Chief Investment Officer, Peace Parks Foundation, South Africa

 A deep dive into what it takes to build carbon projects that financiers trust - from risk management and guarantees to blended finance and structuring revenue streams for bankability.